Explicit model visualizations

 The same kind of software described in the previous chapter can be used for explicit modelling of institutional decisions, by setting the desired goals and required conditions as ‘root’ values, then branching out decision and process nodes and their relationships from there.
 Using the JIT example, storage costs money and adds reliability if the thing stockpiled is not easy to obtain from multiple, fungible sources.
 Should we store glass?
 No, Since its easy to obtain from many factories.
 Should we store computer chips?
 Yes, Since there are only a few factories producing them.

-Making a somewhat accurate model requires deep understanding of the modelled issue, and initially most simplified models in many fields will simply be wrong.
-But if enough attempts are made, and skill in doing so is gained, eventually some of those will be useful, and we will know exactly why it is useful, so it can be replicated in most similar situations.
+Making an accurate model requires deep understanding of the modeled issue, and initially most simplified models will be wrong.
+But if enough attempts are made, and skill in doing so is gained, eventually some of those will be useful, and we will know exactly why it is useful so it can be replicated in similar situations.

-To incentivize creating better models, teaching and implementing those models in institutions could be sold as a service by consultants who would use such a system.
+To incentivize creating better models, teaching and implementing those models in institutions could be sold as a service by consultants.

 Alignment maybe?

-If such a system would be used for discussions and making of institutional decisions, it would generate a vast amount of data about decision making, as well as effective and explicit explanations of mental models.
-That data could potentially be useful to an AI for learning to explain itself to humans, and to make higher level decisions.
+If such a system is for institutional decisions, it would generate decision making data, as well as effective and explicit explanations of models.
+That data could be useful to an AI learning to explain itself to humans, and to make higher level decisions.

 Ok, so now what?